Gatorade: Research and development

 Gatorade's inventors went on to develop new sports drinks.
 Gatorade's owners sued to acquire rights to these new products, but they never made them available publicly.
 First, Shires and Cade developed Go!, a drink that, unlike Gatorade, contained protein to stimulate muscular recovery.
-Stokley-Van Camp paid "a fee to have the exclusive rights for some period of time, but they never did develop it".
+Stokely-Van Camp paid "a fee to have the exclusive rights for some period of time, but they never did develop it".

 In 1989, Cade created a new sports drink that he claimed was more effective than Gatorade.
 The new product was called TQ2, shorthand for Thirst Quencher 2.
 The patent application read:

 "The invention described here is a novel fluid composition which surprisingly and advantageously maintains blood volume at levels well above those observed in the absence of fluids or even with Gatorade."

 In an experiment with cyclists, Cade found that TQ2 allowed athletes to endure for 30% longer than Gatorade.

 Cade pitched the TQ2 product to Pepsi and other beverage companies.
 Meanwhile, Gatorade's owner Quaker sued Cade.
 After years of legal proceedings, Cade was forced to sell TQ2 to Quaker in 1993.
 Quaker "bagged" TQ2, never releasing it to the public.
 Gatorade claimed that its research found that TQ2 was not an improvement over the original Gatorade formula.
 Cade, on the other hand, continued to stand by his product.
 He accused Quaker and Gatorade of stifling the publication of the research behind TQ2.